The quantum tropical vertex: Degeneration from log Calabi-Yau to toric

-We first need to introduce some notations to relate the indices $p=(p_1, \dots, p_n)$ indexing the invariants $N_{g,p}^{Y_\fm}$ and the indices $w=(w_1, \dots, w_s)$ indexing the invariants $N_{g,w}^{\overline{Y}_\fm}$.
-The way it goes is imposed by the degeneration formula in Gromov-Witten theory and hopefully will become conceptually clear in Section \ref{section_rigid}.
+We first need to introduce some notations to relate the indices $p=(p_1, \dots, p_n)$ in the invariants $N_{g,p}^{Y_\fm}$ and the indices $w=(w_1, \dots, w_s)$ in the invariants $N_{g,w}^{\overline{Y}_\fm}$.
+The way it goes is imposed by the degeneration formula in Gromov-Witten theory and hopefully will become conceptually clear in Section \ref{section_contributing_tropical_curves}.